Linus (opera)

 Linus was an opera by Jean-Philippe Rameau with a libretto by Charles-Antoine Leclerc de La Bruère.
 For reasons which remain unclear it was never staged and the music is almost completely lost.
-Only two manuscript copies of the libretto and two manuscript copies of the violin part survive.
+Only two manuscript copies of the libretto and two manuscript copies of the violin part survive, one of the manuscripts contains a torn section of the score containing a recitative consisting of only 6 bars.
 The work takes the form of a tragédie en musique in five acts.
 Linus was in rehearsal in 1751 but the score was apparently stolen in confused circumstances.

 Background

 According to Graham Sadler, La Bruère completed most of the libretto by October 1749.
 He initially offered it to Mondonville before handing it to Rameau in April 1750.
 Rameau finished the score by November and Linus went into rehearsal at the house of the Marquise de Villeroy on 10 May 1751.
 In Sylvie Bouissou's opinion, Rameau intended Linus as a successor to his tragédie en musique Zoroastre (1749).
 The revisions to the violin score suggest that the opera underwent several rehearsals.
 The complicated scenic effects mean it was probably destined for performance at the Paris Opéra.
 According to the Abbé de La Porte, the rehearsals revealed some problems with the words and music of the fifth act.
 Revision proved difficult as La Bruère had left for Rome; the writer Charles Collé later claimed that he wanted to take over this task.
 Years later, Rameau's admirer Jacques-Joseph-Marie Decroix wrote that the manuscript score was "lost or stolen" from the Marquise de Villeroy's house during confusion caused by an "illness" and only the part for the violin was left.
 The illness to which Decroix refers was probably Rameau's rather than Madame de Villeroy's as the composer is known to have been seriously indisposed in early 1751.
 Decroix suggested an alternative theory in which Rameau deliberately refused to stage Linus rather than compromise his artistic integrity: "Who knows if these supposed faults [in the fifth act] were not the unusual beauties of which Rameau was fond, and that the busybodies [importuns] who wanted to make him change them did not make him decide to suppress the whole opera?
 He was just the man to make such sacrifices."